Durdam/Plastimos/README.md

 ![image_alt](https://github.com/Durdam/C2PLIA/blob/700197d24e83af85f2ec3ed05f893e6c74cb2ba1/Images/Pipeline_framework_image.png)

-We introduce a semi-automated imaging analysis pipeline: **C**ancer **P**lasticity **P**rofiling by **L**ive-cell **I**mage **A**nalysis (C2PLIA).
-This pipeline utilizes time-series images to track live cells through deep learning-based segmentation and employs a greedy algorithm to map cell trajectories, enabling the extraction of cellular phenotypic features.
-These features are used to study the EMT-mediated plasticity state of cells in response to the well-known EMT-inducing factors EGF and TGF-β.
+We introduce Plastimos, a semi-automated imaging analysis pipeline that utilizes time-series images to track live cells through deep learning-based segmentation and employs a greedy algorithm to map cell trajectories.
+This enables the extraction of cellular phenotypic features which are used to study the EMT-mediated plasticity state of cells in response to the well-known EMT-inducing factors EGF and TGF-β.
 The pipeline assigns a **"Plasticity Index"** based on various parameters, including motility, morphology, and proliferation, thus providing a quantitative measure for estimating plasticity.
 This scalable, live cell imaging based framework offers a powerful tool for quantifying EMT-mediated plasticity and can be applied to high-throughput drug screening.

 ## Below is a simplified workflow of the sequence of steps in this pipeline: